sorry-app/status-bar/README.md

 Add your Sorry status updates as an announcement bar to your app or website with this jQuery plugin.

+#### jQuery required

+Please note that all our JavaScript plugins require [jQuery](http://jquery.com/).

+This plugin is officialy supported with jQuery `1.10.1` however it has been successfully tested back to jQuery `1.4.4`.
+Please ensure jQuery is installed before our plugin.

 ## Installing The Plugin

-### jQuery required

-Please note that all our JavaScript plugins require [jQuery](http://jquery.com/).
-This plugin has been tested with 1.10.1.
-It should work with both older and newer versions of jQuery, however they are currently untested.

 ### Include the plugin